What is ARCH@usm?

 The mission of ARCH@USM is to prepare students for successful careers in the design and construction industry and also to prepare students for advanced study in professional Master of Architecture programs.
 ARCH@USM focuses on creative, business, technical, and communication skills necessary for a successful career in architecture.

-The Architectural Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.
+The Architectural Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org, under the commission’s General Criteria and Program Criteria for Architectural Engineering Technology and Similarly Named Programs.

 For questions, please contact Ms. Cewe-Malloy at Leffi.CeweMalloyFREEMississippi

 What Will I Learn?